pfroud/ucsc-class-info-bot/README.md

 ## Known bugs

-* BIOE (Biology:Ecology & Evolutionary) department missing from database!!
+* BIOE (Biology:Ecology & Evolutionary) department missing from database!! (rename EEB to BIOE and rename MCDB to BIOL)
 * In the comment, classes are sorted by department name (I think) instead of by order mentioned

 ## Future work